The artist

 His paintings not only try to express specific figurative characteristics but evoke the unchanging universal elements in an almost mystical sense.

-Tension and contrast
+Vision and contrast